-

 The pattern is prevalent everywhere across the US.
 Cities tend to be liberal.
 The greater the population density, generally the more liberal a city will be.
 Venture out from any city to the rural landscape, and the political view will shift towards the right.
 As people spread out more and more, the more conservative they will likely be.

-This pattern isn’t confined only the the US — it repeats itself everywhere from the UK to New Zealand, from Japan to Egypt, and is very likely consistent throughout history.
-As access to higher education has increased, the differences have only become more stark, as college-educated individuals flock to cities not only for careers, but also for the culture and the advantages that come from living in cities.
+This pattern isn’t unique to the US — it repeats itself everywhere from the UK to New Zealand, from Japan to Egypt, and is very likely consistent throughout history.
+As access to higher education has increased, the differences have only become more stark as college-educated individuals flock to cities not only for careers, but also for the culture and the advantages that come from living in cities.

 America faces many challenges, but we increasingly seem ill-equipped within our political framework to do much of anything about it.
 But maybe there is an opportunity in our polarization, since our polarized society is quite neatly divided between urban and rural.
 Perhaps this is how we move forward.